 Is a Class C worse than a class A in some way, and why does it seem like there are so many more As and Cs than Bs in the discussion?
-Where do travel trailers fit in, and what are the important differences between towing and traveling in a motorhome?
+What are the important differences between towing a trailer and traveling in a motorhome?
 Are all RVs considered campers?

 Yeah, it can definitely be confusing, even if you’re not new to RV camping!

-First of all, RVs are separated into two main categories: motorcoaches and towable rigs.
+First of all, RVs are separated into two main categories: motorhomes and towable rigs.

 Self-driving RVs, on the other hand, give you the option of simply pulling off at the nearest camping spot without having to worry about unhitching.
 However, unless you pull a smaller vehicle behind your rig, you’ll likely be stuck without any easy way to get around your destination locally once you arrive.

 There’s no such thing as a “perfect” RV — each type comes with its own benefits and compromises.
 But let’s dig into the specific classes a little bit more to help you get a better idea of which might work for you.

 Motorhomes come in three levels: Class A is big and bad, Class B is more like a camper van, and Class C is a motorhome with a truck front.
 Here’s a quick guide to help you better understand: